justchrister/kalt/server/api/fundValuations/valuation.md

 Market risk, the specific industry risk, and any company-specific risks

 ## premium rate
-Legislation promoting renewable energy, increased demand, etc
+Legislation promoting fossil-free energy, increased demand, etc

 ## risks not accounted for explicitly
 However, are accounted for to some extent in the discount rate